groots-software-technologies/gmetrics-agent-setup/v5/Readme.md

 1. Verify if svn and git package present or not on remote server

 $ svn --version

 $ git --version

 2. if packages are not present then install using

 - Centos:

 $ yum install subversion -y

 $ yum install git -y

 - Ubuntu:

-$ apt-get install subersion
+$ apt-get install subversion -y

-$ apt-get install git
+$ apt-get install git -y

 ## Gmetrics agent installation on remote server